uo-cmor/uo-cmor.github.io/_pages/about.md

 ------
 **Clinical outcomes research**
 * Arthroplasty
-* Clinical Epidemiology
+* Clinical epidemiology
-* Clinical Outcomes Research
+* Clinical outcomes research
 * Computer simulation modelling
 * Diagnostic tests
 * Economic evaluation
-* Low Back Pain
+* Low back pain
 * Prognostic studies
-* Screening and Prediction instruments
+* Screening and prediction instruments
-* Spine Research
+* Spine research
 * Trauma

 **Health services research**
-* Health Technology Assessment
+* Health technology assessment
-* Outcome Assessment Instruments
+* Outcome assessment instruments
-* Prioritisation and Resource Allocation
+* Prioritisation and resource allocation

 Postgraduate opportunities
 ------
 **PhD project: Investigate the validity of the SF-6D health utility instrument for use in the New Zealand population, particularly to ensure equitable health measurement for Māori.**

-Applicants must have a higher research degree, clinical doctorate, or relevant research experience.
-The project would suit a student with interest in hauora Māori and kaupapa Māori research methodologies, and interest in using research to inform equitable health policy decision-making.
+This project would suit a student with interest in hauora Māori and kaupapa Māori research methodologies, and interest in using research to inform equitable health policy decision-making.
 The PhD programme is 3 years full-time study, to start 1 February 2022 or as soon as possible thereafter.
 Stipend: $30,000 p.a. for three years.

+For more information, see [here](https://www.otago.ac.nz/healthsciences/students/postgraduate/research-opportunities/otago833712.html).

-For more information, please contact Dr Ross Wilson
+For enquiries, please contact Dr Ross Wilson
 Email: <ross.wilson@otago.ac.nz>

 <br>